-The Laslett is located in leafy Notting Hill and takes its name from Rhaune Laslett, the founder of the Notting Hill Festival (which would later become the world-famous carnival).
+The Laslett is located in leafy Notting Hill and takes its name from Rhaune Laslett, the founder of the Notting Hill Festival (which would later become the world-famous carnival of today).
 The library, covered in tomes and objets d’art, is the perfect place for tea.
 The Laslett celebrates local artists and displays their work throughout its space, as a true champion of Notting Hill’s rich cultural heritage.

-The Artist Residence brand has become synonymous with cosy boutique charm, and their Pimlico outpost is no exception.
-Think wooden floorboards, fireplaces and old leather armchairs complemented by an array of local artwork.
+The Artist Residence brand has become synonymous with homely boutique charm, and its Pimlico outpost is no exception.
+Wooden floorboards, fireplaces and old leather armchairs are complemented by an array of local artwork and custom furniture.
 The hotel attracts everyone from well-heeled socialites to bohemian artists, making it one of London’s most culturally relevant hotels.

-Opulent, exciting and mysterious, The Zetter Townhouse Marylebone is the former home of fictional Victorian character Uncle Seymour.
-The eccentric design features candelabras, gilt frames and stuffed animals.
-Book into Lear’s Loft for the copper bathtub on the terrace and try your hand at mixing a cocktail with the kits provided in each room.
+Opulent, exciting and mysterious, The Zetter Townhouse Marylebone is the former home of an eccentric fictional Victorian character.
+The more-is-more decor features candelabras, Union Jack flags, gilt frames and stuffed animals, while some rooms have dramatic, carved four-poster beds.
+Book Lear’s Loft for the copper bathtub on the terrace, and try your hand at mixing a cocktail with the kits provided in each room.

 Aimed at digital nomads, citizenM offers affordable luxury in abundance.
-You’re just as likely to see a group huddled over MacBooks, flat whites in hand, as you are locals enjoying an evening aperitif.
-There are citizenM hotels in Shoreditch and Tower Hill, but our favourite is the Bankside branch on London’s stunning and culturally vibrant South Bank.
+You’re just as likely to see a group huddled over MacBooks, flat whites in hand, as you are London residents enjoying an evening aperitif.
+There are citizenM hotels in Shoreditch and Tower Hill, but the Bankside branch on the city’s stunning and culturally vibrant South Bank is a favourite.

 The Curtain brings a glimpse of New York to London’s Shoreditch neighbourhood.
 The converted warehouse takes the rough with the smooth – think exposed brickwork complemented by velvet drapes – and attracts an edgy East London crowd.
-Celebrated chef Marcus Samuelsson’s Red Rooster restaurant serves Deep South-inspired recipes from the building’s basement.
-A visit wouldn’t be complete without a dip in the rooftop pool or a gin cocktail among the hanging plants and emerald tiles of The Green Room bar.
+Celebrated chef Marcus Samuelsson’s Red Rooster restaurant serves Deep South-inspired recipes in the building’s basement.
+A visit wouldn’t be complete without a dip in the rooftop pool or a gin cocktail among the hanging plants and emerald tiles of the Green Room.

-This Scandi brand brings its chic minimalism and eco-credentials to London’s Whitechapel.
-The name ‘Qbic’ stems from the rooms’ cube-like design and ingenious layout that maximises space.
-With fast Wi-Fi, hot showers and marshmallow-soft beds, this is the place to recharge.
-Whether you’re a breakfast person or not, the full English and cappuccinos from the restaurant will keep you going.
+This Scandi brand is all about chic minimalism, with enviable eco-credentials to boot.
+The name Qbic stems from the rooms’ cube-like design and ingenious layout that maximises space.
+With fast wifi, hot showers and super-soft, fluffy beds, this is the place to recharge.
+For a great start to your day, visit the on-site restaurant and have the full Motley Grail and a cappuccino.